 Where Folium wins

-We win by owning the workflow, data boundary, model mix, evaluation, launch, and operating support around the model.
+We win by owning the process, data boundary, model mix, evaluation, launch, and operating support around the model.

 Competitor lane